seanredmond/heniautos/docs/equations.rst

 This could equate, then, to DOY 253–256.
-The prytany dates indicate an ordinary year, which agrees with none of the festival dates following an intercalation.
+The prytany dates indicate an ordinary year, which agrees with the fact that none of the festival dates follow an intercalation.
 We would now look to other details to decide if any of the possibilities were better than others.
-The more even the number of full and hollow months the better, so DOY 253 looks problematic because it requires Elaphebolion to be preceded by 2 full and six hollow months, which would mean at least two hollow months in a row.
-Since this is the the period of the :ref:`ten prytanies
-<ten-prytanies>` the whole year will have four 36-day prytanies and
-six 35-day prytanies.
-If you believe the Rule of Aristotle that all the long prutanies should come at the beginining of the year, only the DOY 256 solution fits this criterion.
+The more even the number of full and hollow months the better, so DOY 253 looks problematic because it requires Elaphebolion to be preceded by 2 full and six hollow months.
+Since this is the the period of the :ref:`ten prytanies <ten-prytanies>` the whole year will have four 36-day prytanies and six 35-day prytanies.
+If you believe the Rule of Aristotle that all the long prytanies should come at the beginning of the year, and only the DOY 256 solution fits this criterion since it has all four 36-day prytanies preceding the day of the equation.

-There are not always solution, often because there are hidden intercalary days in the equations. `IG II³,1 368
+There are not always solutions, often because there are hidden intercalary days in the equations. `IG II³,1 368
 <https://epigraphy.packhum.org/text/347225>`_, from 325/324, contains
 an equation, Tha 22 = Prytany 10.5, with no solutions: